Skip to main content

 This participation aligns with the vision of the Libyan Foundation for Technology to support national digital policies and foster a balanced legislative and regulatory environment.
 Such efforts contribute to building a secure and sustainable digital sector that serves social and economic development in Libya.

-The Libyan Foundation for Technology participated in the official launch ceremony of the Libyan Professional Circle, held on February 7, 2026, in Tripoli.
+The Libyan Technology Foundation participated in the official launch ceremony of the Libyan Professional Circle, held on February 7, 2026, in Tripoli.
 The event was attended by a distinguished group of professionals and experts from various sectors and disciplines.

 This launch marks a significant institutional milestone, reflecting a firm belief in the importance of organizing professional work within clear frameworks based on professionalism, good governance, and the building of strategic partnerships.
 These efforts aim to achieve a sustainable impact while enhancing trust and integration among various stakeholders.